fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-guide.md

 ### Citations
 - Use the format of (Author-last-name, page-number).
 No p. or pg. or pp. or any other abbreviations; just put the page number.
 - Make sure the author name is spelled correctly!
   - EXAMPLE: His drive to list his sources was “not moved by ‘scientific’ motives but by his respect for the authority of the source and the awareness that… to distort a document would damage the truthfulness expected of a writer on sacred subjects” (Breisach, 96).
+- When an electronic source lacks page numbers, try to include information that will help readers find the passage being cited.
+Use a section name, or a paragraph number (para.
+1), or a combination of these.
+If there are too many paragraphs to count, just cite the author's last name.
+  - EXAMPLE: According to Smith, blah blah blah (Smith, Mind Over Matter section, para.
+6).
+According to Jones, yadda yadda yadda (Jones).
+- Note that even if you mention the author by name in your prose, you should still repeat it in the citation.

 ### Bibliographies
 - Use standard Chicago style citations for your bibliography.
 See the bibliography entries at the [Chicago Manual of Style Online](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html).